L'Homme truqué (The Doctored Man): Prologue and Epilogue

 In the post-war years, the constables of Belvoux, Mochon and Juliaz, discover in the woods, the corpse of Doctor Bare, shot in the head.
 The constables go to the victim's house and discover that his home has been completely searched.
 They nevertheless find a manuscript written by the doctor that had escaped the vigilance of the criminals.
-This document forms a story of which the bloody death of the doctor is only the epilogue.
+This document forms a narrative of which the bloody death of the doctor is only the epilogue.

 The revealing gesture

 Dr. Bare's manuscript begins with his reunion with Jean Lebris, who had been presumed dead for France in June 1918.
 The latter tells the doctor that after a battle during which he lost his sight, he was taken by Germans to a doctor experimenting a new ophthalmological treatment.
 It is by taking advantage of the discontent of his jailer that he was able to escape and return to his home town.
-As John returned to his mother's house, Dr. Bare observed him through the window and witnessed an incredible scene that made him doubt the young man's real blindness: at the last stroke of noon, he looked at his watch and set it back on time.
+As Jean returned to his mother's house, Dr. Bare observed him through the window and witnessed an incredible scene that made him doubt the young man's real blindness: at the last stroke of noon, he looked at his watch and set it back on time.